Preethamalladu/DMDD-Presentation/index.md

 ### Creating Environments to get dynamic shadows

-> This was the part which took a lot of time, we had to come up with a solution which gave us dynamic shaodows meaning when the cameras angle changed the shadows have to change too.
+> This was the part which took a lot of time, so had to come up with a solution which gave us dynamic shaodows meaning when the cameras angle changed the shadows have to change too.

-**Problems faced and solutions we came up with**
+**Problems faced and solutions came up with**

-Firstly, we had to make sure we do not want gradients in the background.
+Firstly, I had to make sure to not have gradients in the background.
 Therefore I came up with diffrent iterations of environments

 *   Iteration One :